 (5) The Commissioner is to give a copy of an approval under subregulation (4) to the public sector body.

+[Regulation 6 amended in Gazette 11 Feb 2011 p.
+496-7.]

 7. Lodging claims with public sector bodies

 (1) Subject to subregulation (2), a claim made in respect of a reviewable decision is to be lodged with the public sector body within the prescribed lodgement period.